-You should normally hold a bachelors degree from a UK university (or equivalent), or have experience in this field.
+You should normally hold a bachelors degree from a UK university (or equivalent), or have had experience of working, in a paid or voluntary capacity, in a development agency (local or international).
 If you are a non-graduate we suggest that you contact us for advice before registering on your first module.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).
-Please see the IELTS website for details.
-Most of the modules that make up this diploma are 30-credit modules that each requires 12 to 15 study hours per week for six months.
-We recommend that you study Development: context and practice (T877) first, particularly if you are new to this subject.
-We also recommend that you study Capacities for managing development (T878) before Institutional development: conflicts, values and meanings (TU872) .
-There is no time limit for completing the qualifications in the development management programme, though we cannot guarantee that the same selection of modules will continue to be available.

 Months of entry

 October, April, February